BAE-Systems-HAIKU/HAIKU/docs/analyses.md

 We rapidly train multiple FKPMs given different frequency of training data for the measurement class of interest and quantify how much improvement there is on various model metrics.
 3. **Increased spatial resolution**: We analysis how the output of the model varies as we change the spatial grid resolution for measurements or add in a new measurement at a specific location.
 We rapidly train multiple FKPMs given different spatial resolution of the training data for the measurement class of interest and quantify how much improvement there is on various model metrics.
-4. **Increased precision of model parameters/initial conditions**: We analyze how the output of the model varies as we shift the initial values and model parameters (such as forcing terms) within their measured uncertainty.
-Rerunning the FKPM many times and quantifying how the model metrics (mainly variability in output) change with respect to the variance in the model parameters or initial conditions.
+4. **Increased precision of model parameters/initial conditions**: We analyze how the output of the model varies as we shift the initial values and model parameters (such as forcing terms) within their measured uncertainty -- rerunning the FKPM many times and quantifying how the model metrics (mainly variability in output) change with respect to the variance in the model parameters or initial conditions.

 We then evaluate specific metrics against the above list of experiments to quantify the value of new data: